Truth delivered daily

 Pfizer and Moderna vaccines both require two doses.
 Providers in North Carolina will record contact data at the first dose so they can remind individuals to get the second dose.

-Another vaccine in development from Johnson & Johnson’s Janssen Pharmaceuticals requires only one dose.
+Johnson & Johnson’s Janssen Pharmaceuticals requires only one dose, but use of the vaccine is currently paused by the CDC and FDA.
 The Janssen vaccine is not an mRNA vaccine and does not require ultracold storage.

 Must someone be a citizen to receive the vaccine?